2022-2023

 Number of early decision applications received by your institution 2,707

-Number of applicants admitted under early decision plan 890
+Number of applicants admitted under early decision plan890

 Please provide significant details about your early decision plan: